norbertschuler/Titanium-OAuth-Client/README.md

 What I changed?
 ---------------------------------------
-I just added two more files implementing an Oauth Client for XING.com and changing the Twitter Client.
+I just added three more files implementing an Oauth Client for XING and Linkedin and a changed Twitter Client.

 Example: